MidoRaff1/portfolio/README.md

 # Mohamed Raafat | Data Scientist & Analyst

 Hi, I'm Mohamed Raafat, a passionate **Data Scientist**, **Business Analyst**, and **AI Enthusiast** with experience in data analysis, predictive modeling, and machine learning.
-I enjoy building impactful projects that solve real-world problems and have a strong background in data annotation and business intelligence.
+I enjoy building impactful projects that solve real-world problems and have a strong background in data science, analytics and business intelligence.

 ## 👨‍💻 About Me
 - **Location**: Mansoura, Egypt